Dragonboat Drone Show

 The display was scheduled at dusk, around 9.30pm, following on from a live music act down at Creekside Park, the patch of green on the North side of the golf-ball-shaped Science World.

 It started a little later, presumably for the skies to darken.
-Crowds thickened on both sides of the False Creek, and then coming out of the corner of our field of view to the south of Science World, an armada of lights buzzed into view.
+Crowds thickened on both sides of False Creek, and then coming out of the corner of our field of view to the south of Science World, an armada of lights buzzed into view.

 It was reminiscent of a sci-fi movie scene the way the drones moved in unison as a regimented pack above us.
 From where we were standing near Creekside Community Centre, the buzzing noise of the drone propellers was, surprisingly, barely audible.
 The drones themselves were also barely visible, only appearing to the naked eye as a single coloured dot in the sky.